1969 People's Park protest: Responses to violence

+On June 13, Reagan defended his actions in a televised speech delivered from San Francisco; a small sampling of public input (101 telegrams received by the governor's office after the broadcast) suggests that the public was supportive of the governor's actions.

 Legacy

-In an address before the California Council of Growers on April 7, 1970, Reagan defended his decision to use the National Guard to quell the protests: "If it takes a bloodbath, let's get it over with.
+In an address before the California Council of Growers on April 7, 1970, Reagan defended his policies for dealing with campus protests: "If it takes a bloodbath, let's get it over with.
 No more appeasement."
 Berkeley Tribe editors decided to issue this quote in large type on the cover of its next edition.